Schoko3001/x64_assembly_Tutorial/README.md

              ...
  old rbp |   ???   |
 ```
-Now we have completely exited the function and are back in the _start function.
+We have completely exited the function and are back in the _start function.
 I could now also go through exiting the _start function, but that would be a bit too repetitive.